Hundreds attend protest alongside Justice for Chris Kaba campaign

 Metropolitan Police firearms officer Mr Blake was acquitted by a jury at the Old Bailey after around three-and-a-half hours of deliberation on Monday.

-Mr Blake, 40, stood trial after shooting the 24-year-old through the front windscreen of an Audi Q8 in Streatham, south-east London, on September 5 2022.
+Mr Blake, 40, stood trial after shooting the 24-year-old through the front windscreen of an Audi Q8 as Mr Kaba tried to ram his way past police cars in Streatham, south-east London, on September 5 2022.

+When reporting restrictions were lifted after the case concluded, it emerged Mr Kaba was a “core member” of one of London’s most dangerous criminal gangs and was allegedly directly linked to two shootings in the six days before he was shot dead by police.

+The Independent Office for Police Conduct (IOPC) is reviewing whether Mr Blake should still face disciplinary proceedings.